What is entropy in thermodynamics?

-Higher the randomness greater will be the entropy.
 A system passes spontaneously from more orderliness to less orderliness.
-If the system is left to change its state spontaneously, it passes to the more chaotic state and the process of change state stops when the system attains a maximum chaotic state.
+If the system is left to change its state spontaneously, it attains a maximum chaotic state.

-Clausius definition of entropy (s) is a state function and its change of a system, he defined as
+Clasusious defined entropy (S) is a state function and its change is defined,

 When heat change occurs in different temperatures,

 ds = dq1/T1 + dq2/T2 + dq3/T3 + … = ∫ dqr/T

 - Absorption of heat increases the entropy of the system while evaluation of heat decreases the value of S.

 - For reversible adiabatic process, dq = 0.
 Therefore, dS = 0.
 It means entropy remains constant for isolated systems or adiabatic processes.